Kharkiv: Independent Ukraine

-2014 pro-Russian unrest
+Pro-Russian unrest and violence

 The Euromaidan protests in the winter of 2013–2014 against then president Viktor Yanukovych consisted of daily gatherings of about 200 protestors near the statue of Taras Shevchenko and were predominantly peaceful.
-Disappointed at the turnout, an activist at Kharkiv University suggested that his fellow students "proved to be as much of an inert, grey and cowed mass as Kharkiv’s ‘biudzhetniki’ " (those whose income derives from the state budget, mostly public servants).
+Disappointed at the turnout, an activist at Kharkiv University suggested that his fellow students "proved to be as much of an inert, grey and cowed mass as Kharkiv's ‘biudzhetniki’ " (those whose income derives from the state budget, mostly public servants).
 But Pro-Yanukovych demonstrations, held near the statue of Lenin in Freedom (previously Dzerzhinsky) Square, were similarly small.

-In the wake Yanukovych's ouster in February, there were attempts in Kharkiv to follow the example of separatists in neighbouring Donbas.
+In the wake of Yanukovych's ouster in February, there were attempts in Kharkiv to follow the example of separatists in neighboring Donbas.
 On 2 March 2014, a Russian "tourist" from Moscow replaced the Ukrainian flag with a Russian flag on the Kharkiv Regional State Administration Building.
-On 6 April 2014 pro-Russian protestors occupied the building and unilaterally declared independence from Ukraine as the "Kharkiv People's Republic".
-Doubts arose about their local origin as they had initially targeted the city's Opera and Ballet Theatre before recognising their mistake.
+On 6 April 2014 pro-Russian protesters occupied the building and unilaterally declared independence from Ukraine as the "Kharkiv People's Republic".
+Doubts arose about their local origin as they had initially targeted the city's Opera and Ballet Theatre before recognizing their mistake.

 Kharkiv's mayor, Hennadiy "Gepa" Kernes, elected in 2010 as the nominee of the Party of Regions, was placed under house arrest.
 Claiming to have been "prisoner of Yanukovych's system", he now declared his loyalty to acting President Oleksandr Turchynov.
-In a televised address on April 7, Turchynov had announced that "a second wave of the Russian Federation's special operation against Ukraine [has] started" with the "goal of destabilising the situation in the country, toppling Ukrainian authorities, disrupting the elections, and tearing our country apart".
+In a televised address on 7 April, Turchynov had announced that "a second wave of the Russian Federation's special operation against Ukraine [has] started" with the "goal of destabilising the situation in the country, toppling Ukrainian authorities, disrupting the elections, and tearing our country apart".
 Kernes persuaded the police to storm the regional administration building and push out the separatists.
 He was allowed to return to his mayoral duties.

 Police action against the separatists was reinforced by a special forces unit from Vinnytsia directed by Ukrainian Interior Minister Arsen Avakov and Stepan Poltorak the acting commander of the Ukrainian Internal Forces.
 On 13 April, some pro-Russian protesters again made it inside the Kharkiv regional state administration building, but were quickly evicted.
 Violent clashes resulted in the severe beating of at least 50 pro-Ukrainian protesters in attacks by pro-Russian protesters.

 On 28 April, Kernes was shot by a sniper, a victim, commentators suggested, of his former pro-Russian allies.
+Following recovery from his wounds, he was twice been re-elected, but in December 2020 died of COVID-19 related complications.
+Kernes was succeeded as mayor by Ihor Terekhov of the "Kernes Bloc — Successful Kharkiv".